Farmer Resource Library

 New Entry's farmer library has hundreds of resources on sustainable farming, marketing, and operating a successful small business.
 Our physical library at our office in Beverly, MA contains books, CD's, DVD's periodicals, pamphlets, and videos in English, Spanish, Hmong, and Khmer.
 You can also search the directory below for downloadable digital resources, helpful web sites, and online farming videos.

-Please visit or call our office at 978-654-6745 if you can't find what you're looking for here.
+Please visit or email us at nesfp@tufts.edu if you can't find what you're looking for here.
 Sometimes we are out in the field, so it's best to let us know if you're planning on stopping by.

 Media: